fgeorges/ml-console-web/src/browser/config.md

 - `http://expath.org/ml/console/config/{db}.xml`
 - `http://expath.org/ml/console/defaults.xml`

 Let's say we look at the `Document` database.
-The first location the Console looks at for config is `http://expath.org/ml/console/config.xml`, on the `Documents` database itself.
+The first location that the Console looks at for config is `http://expath.org/ml/console/config.xml`, on the `Documents` database itself.

 Then it looks at `http://expath.org/ml/console/config/Documents.xml` (with the name of the database part of the URI), but this time on the ML Console database itself.
 That is, the database attached as the content database on the Console app server.
-The main advantage is that the document does not interfere with your data, and you don't have to insert it again and again when wiping your dev database, if this is part of your daily dev process.
+The main advantage is that the document does not interfere with your data, and you don't have to insert it again and again when wiping your content database, if this is part of your dev process.

 Finally, the Console looks at `http://expath.org/ml/console/defaults.xml`, also on the ML Console own database.
-This config in that document is applied to all databases.
-In case you want to share config for all your databases (e.g. triple prefixes, which are usually quite standard.)
+The config in that document is applied to all databases.
+This is in case you want to share config for all your databases (e.g. triple prefixes, which are usually quite standard.)

-### Format
+## Format

-**TODO**: Blah blah blah...
+All the configuration documents share the same format.
+The overall format is as
-"Created for you", etc.
+following:

     <config xmlns="http://expath.org/ns/ml/console">
        <uri-schemes>